mgrist/mx-sim-scripts/README.md

 trackinfo/alcrest.trackinfo
 ```
 ## Scripts
+**You must be a server admin to run commands.**
 ### Elimination
 The `elimination.js` script is used to host "elimination" races.
-Type in the server command `server, elim <n>` to eliminate the last "n" players.
-You **must be a server admin** to run this command.
+Type in the server command `server, quali <n>` to qualify the top "n" players.
+The remaining players will be eliminated.
 When players are eliminated, a message will be broadcast to the server, and the player will be moved into spectator mode.